I know, I know.

 That first spoonful of ice cream, scooped straight for the ice cream maker bowl, blew away what few doubts remained in my mind.

 I won’t lie.
-The dominant flavour is unmistakeably curry, but it’s kept firmly rooted in dessert territory by the sweet cream base and the chunks of candied mango, and by the subtle background notes of ginger, cinnamon and cardamom that I normally associate with Indian sweets.
+The dominant flavour is unmistakeably curry, but it’s kept firmly rooted in dessert territory by the sweet cream base and the chunks of candied mango, as well as the subtle background notes of ginger, cinnamon and cardamom that I normally associate with Indian sweets.

 It’s exotic and sweet and subtly spicy, and interesting enough to keep my tastebuds dancing right through to the bottom of the bowl.
 In other words, Indian take-out curry this ain’t.

 The moral of the story?
 Sometimes it’s worth taking chances on a weird pairing. especially if you might potentially get some awesome homemade ice cream out of the bargain.
-And Montrealers really do have super-awesome taste in food.
+Oh, and Montrealers really do have super-awesome taste in food.